 Starting on January 22, 2018, your ID card must comply with REAL ID standards to be eligible to be used to fly, even domestically, within the United States.
 So make sure you fully understand the REAL ID requirements before traveling.

 Also, make sure your passport is valid beyond the end date of your trip.
-Most countries require that your passport be valid for at least 6 months beyond the date your trip is set to end.
+Most countries require that your passport is valid for at least 6 months beyond the date your trip is set to end.
 If your passport is set to expire before then, make sure you plan enough time to get your passport renewed before you travel.

 Using Outdated Guides

 Another way that not being organized when you travel can manifest itself is with the use of outdated travel guides and travel information.
 If you aren’t vigilant about which guides and travel information you are using, it can leave you in some less than desirable situations.
-Even the best laid plans can go awry if they were built on faulty information.
+Even the best-laid plans can go awry if they were built on faulty information.

-Mix-ups in opening and closing times, misunderstanding of rules and regulations, and showing up with the improper gear are just some of the outcomes that can result from using outdated travel materials.
+Mix-ups in opening and closing times, misunderstanding of rules and regulations, and showing up with improper gear are just some of the outcomes that can result from using outdated travel materials.
 So before you start to plan your trip, organize the resources you are using and make sure you have the most current information.

 Subjecting Yourself to Scams and Theft

 Nothing can ruin a trip faster than being the victim of a scam or theft.
 While it’s impossible to completely avoid these things, there are some things you can do to help reduce the risk of them happening to you.